The world’s first token of exchange that delivers free and guarantee income to all citizens without relying on taxation.

 Both users and the vendors will benefit from the network.
 The users will benefit from receiving a value token free upfront and the vendors will benefit from more customers into their stores, reduced marketing expenses and more precise and direct online communication with their customers.

-- Blockchain technology delivering Universal Basic Income through a mobile phone application, without relying on taxation
+- State of the art technology delivering Universal Basic Income through a mobile phone application, without relying on taxation

-- Free to download to anyone in the world (“Citizens”) via the App Store / Google Play
+- Free to download to anyone in the world (“Citizens”) – Mobile phone OS agnostic browser based e-wallet.

 - Vendors join the ecosystem (the “UBU Sphere”) at no cost, allowing them to promote products/services to Citizens